karlhulme/jsonotron/readme.md

   1. Comments are supported in YAML with a `#` prefix.
   2. Strings can be spread over multiple lines using `|-` prefix.

 Jsonotron enforces seperate fields for `domain`, `system` and `name` on each type.
 This allows documentation to be built with appropriate headers for the key components of the system.
 A single URI could not unambiguously unpicked.

 ## Development

-A NodeJS project exists to check that the types stored in the repo conform to the JSON schemas in the `schemas` folder.
+A NodeJS project exists to check that the types stored in the `./systems/jsl` folder can be processed by the [Jsonotron-JS](https://github.com/karlhulme/jsonotron-js) engine.

 To run the tests: